Giving for Life: Continuing the Journey

 Giving for Life helps parishes review their approach to issues of stewardship and generosity.
 The aim is to help you encourage generous giving among your church members.

-Following the original Giving for Life report and resources (2009), a survey of 1,100 parishes across the country (2016) has shown that most are making real progress in adopting good practice.
-Letters have been sent to PCC Secretaries in January 2017, encouraging PCCs to allocate 20 – 30 minutes to discuss how they are doing with giving and stewardship matters, enclosing sheets for PCC members and a Leaders’ Guide for Clergy and Planned Giving Promoters/Treasurers.
-A video and presentation are also available on the Parish Resources website.
+Following the original Giving for Life report and resources (2009), a survey of 1,100 parishes across the country (2016) showed that most are making real progress in adopting good practice.
+PCCs are encouraged to allocate 20 – 30 minutes to discuss how they are doing with giving and stewardship matters – if your PCC not done this recently or would find helpful to review it again, download the Continuing the Journey PCC sheet and Leaders’ Guide for clergy and planned giving promoters/treasurers, at the bottom of this webpage.

 - Preach and teach regularly about giving in the context of discipleship.